WORSHIP LEADERS AND PREACHERS

 Sera Chung is an accomplished musician, preacher, and spokesperson for the values of justice and cultural humility.
 She currently serves as the Director of the Asian American Program at Princeton Theological Seminary, which seeks to cultivate global partnerships with Asian and Asian American Christian institutions and leaders.
 Prior to this position, Sera directed the Seminary’s efforts in the recruitment of high-quality students for the Seminary’s Masters-level programs.
 Sera previously worked on the national staff of the Presbyterian Church (U.S.A.) as the Associate for Gender and Racial Justice.
 There she spearheaded programs and initiatives to expand and enrich the church’s relationships across racial, cultural, class, gender, and generational lines.
 As a musician, Sera created two full-length albums and multiple projects which she composed and produced, and continues to perform both domestically and internationally.
 Sera received her Master of Divinity degree from Princeton Theological Seminary.

-Sandra Maria Van Opstal is a second-generation Latina and pastor at Grace and Peace Community on the west-side of Chicago.
-She is a preacher, liturgist and activist re-imagining the intersection of worship and justice.
-In her fifteen years with InterVarsity Christian Fellowship, Sandra mobilized thousands of college students for God’s mission of reconciliation and justice in the world.
-Sandra served as Director of Worship for the Urbana Missions Conference, Chicago Urban Program Director, Latino National Leadership Team (LaFe), and Northwestern University Team leader (Multiethnic fellowship).
-Sandra holds a Masters of Divinity from Trinity Evangelical Divinity School and has authored God’s Graffiti Devotional, Still Evangelical, The Mission of Worship and The Next Worship.
+Sandra Maria Van Opstal, a second-generation Latina, is co-founder and Executive Director of Chasing Justice and lives on the west-side of Chicago with her husband and two boys.
+She is a preacher, liturgist and activist reimagining the intersection of worship and justice.
+Sandra served as Director of Worship for the Urbana Missions Conference, Chicago Urban Program Director, Latino National Leadership Team (LaFe) of InterVarsity, Sandra’s influence has also reached many others through preaching globally on topics such as worship and formation, justice, racial identity and reconciliation.
+Sandra currently serves as Content Director for the Justice Conference, is a board member for CCDA and holds a Masters of Divinity from Trinity Evangelical Divinity School.
+Her most recent books include Still Evangelical, and The Next Worship.

 PREACHER – DAY THREE